-“Through these sessions, we hope to support teachers to make learning enjoyable recognizing the individual differences of learners and helping them to develop themselves, regardless of their challenges in learning,”Professor Fletcher said.
+“Through these sessions, we hope to support teachers to make learning enjoyable, recognising the individual differences of learners and helping them to develop themselves, regardless of their challenges in learning,”Professor Fletcher said.

-Participants expressed confidence that the training has contributed to their professional growth as well as having broadened their skill set to better enhance teachers’ skills and knowledge and to foster a culture of collaboration and excellence in senior high schools.
+Participants expressed confidence that the training has contributed to their professional growth as well as having broadened their skills set to better enhance their teaching skills and knowledge and to foster a culture of collaboration and excellence in senior high schools.

 Ms. Esther Okaitso Armah, a teacher from Mangoase Senior High remarked that “the training has provided me with new and innovative ways to make teaching and learning more interesting and interactive.
-I have learned about differention and Social and Emotional Learning , that is diversifying your teaching so that the different levels of learners can take part and benefit from your teaching.
+I have learned about differentiation and social and emotional learning, that is diversifying your teaching so that the different levels of learners can take part and benefit from your teaching.
 Some of the things we already know, some we have to improve on.
 Now I am going to be more conscious about some of these competencies and apply them in my lessons.”

-Mr. Paul Mensah, a tutor at St. Louis College of Education firmly believes that the knowledge gained from the training is going to revolutionize the way teaching is carried out in senior high schools.
-Having worked as a Professional Development Coordinator, Paul is well aware of the benefits of PLCs and how it can improve the quality of teaching and learning.
+Mr. Paul Mensah, a tutor at St. Louis College of Education firmly believes that the knowledge gained from the training is going to revolutionise the way teaching is carried out in senior high schools.
+Having worked as a Professional Development Coordinator, Paul is well aware of the benefits of PLCs and how they can improve the quality of teaching and learning.